opencog/atomspace/examples/pattern-matcher/README.md

 * `fsm-full.scm`      -- A generic deterministic FSM constructor.
 * `fsm-mealy.scm`     -- A generic Mealy machine constructor.
 * `markov-chain.scm`  -- A Markov chain (probabilistic FSM) based on fsm-full.

-Examples that demonstrate some of the inner workings of the pattern matcher.

-* virtual.scm: Using virtual links, and the resulting combinatorial explosion.

 Unfinished examples
 -------------------